howonlee/mertonon/docs/v0_3_roadmap.md

 - [x] ~~Make a session in the warmup~~ make the warmup not need session
 - [ ] Put trivial authz behind the FF

-- [ ] BE validation - make the first one
+- [ ] BE validation - make the first one, dont apply yet
 - [ ] changelog
 - [ ] clicking around a bit
 - [ ] cut release